Professional Learning Academy

 Professional Development as defined by the New Jersey Department of Education

 High quality, relevant and timely professional learning experienced, both individualized and collaborative, are integral to the educator life cycle and necessary for continued professional growth.
-Educators engaged in sustained and professional learning t refine and expand their practice to help students perform at higher levels.
+Educators engaged in sustained and professional learning to refine and expand their practice to help students perform at higher levels.
 Professional development policy and programs are developed in accordance with N.J.A.C.
 6A:9C and other regulations aimed at supporting high-quality-professional development, educator effectiveness, and equitable outcomes.
 For more information visit https://www.nj.gov/education/profdev.

-Course information for the Spring 2025
+Course information for the Fall

 Each of the Workshops is $149.00, served with Breakfast and Lunch/ 5 CEUS.
 Participants will receive a Professional Development Certificate for their attendance.